-Call boxes serve as a safety net for motorist without access to a mobile phone.
+Call boxes serve as a safety net for motorists without access to a mobile phone.
 In the event of a car breaking down or an emergency, call boxes provide a lifeline to assistance.
-At its peak, the program had 1,100 call box units.
-Demand for service has continued to decline and periodic system reductions have been made over time.
+At its peak, the program included 1,100 call box units, but declining demand for service has led to periodic reductions over time.
+As of Fiscal Year 2024, the program continues to support 136 highway call boxes, but only received 311 calls for assistance.
+Due to the decreasing use of call boxes, RCTC is looking into alternative solutions that might better meet the needs of motorists.
+A motorist aid study is scheduled for the near future to identify the most effective and beneficial options for motorists.

-RCTC, in partnership with Caltrans, has received project approvals and has completed final design for the State Route 71/State Route 91 (71/91) Interchange Project in Corona.
-RCTC received the final piece of funding in December 2020 to improve this congested and operationally deficient interchange.
+The Riverside County Transportation Commission, in partnership with Caltrans, is reconstructing the State Route 71/ State Route 91 (71/91) Interchange in Corona.
+Construction will take place from early 2023 to 2025.

-The 71/91 Interchange serves as a gateway between Riverside, Orange and San Bernardino Counties and is a vital link for commuters and freight vehicles that travel along State Route 91.
-The new non-tolled interchange is designed to reduce congestion, enhance travel reliability, improve traffic safety, and reduce pollutants and emissions.
+The 71/91 Interchange serves as a gateway between Riverside, Orange, and San Bernardino counties and is a vital link for commuters and freight vehicles that travel along the 91 and the 71.
+The new non-tolled interchange is designed to improve safety, expand access to other modes of travel, reduce greenhouse gas emissions, and enhance traffic flow.
+The project will support continued movement through this area by native wildlife such as mountain lions, bobcats, and coyotes.